23 Ways to Make Money With a Cargo Van

 2. Roadie

 For drivers, the Roadie app is your lifeline.
-It shows available gigs, the guaranteed payout, and any pickup or delivery notes.
+It shows available gigs, the guaranteed payout, and pickup or delivery notes.
 You can choose when and where you want to work.
+Roadie gigs tend to be for local same-day delivery.
+You might find long-distance deliveries available occasionally, which pay significantly more.

 3. Veho

+Veho is a last-mile logistics company that helps e-commerce brands improve the customer experience for deliveries and returns.
 Drivers pick up packages from the Veho warehouse and deliver them via their chosen route.
-You can book routes in advance, choosing your start time, route length, and final stop.
+You can book routes in advance, selecting your start time, route length, and final stop.
 You can also see your earnings in advance.

 4. Uship